reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 ### What an Effect with empty dependencies means {/*what-an-effect-with-empty-dependencies-means*/}

-What happens if you move both `serverUrl` and `roomId` outside the component?
+What happens if you move both `serverUrl` and `roomId` outside the Component?

 ```js {1,2}
 const serverUrl = 'https://localhost:1234';